Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Results

 corresponding to the FC term, which can be expressed as the product of dipole matrix elements [Eq. (\ref{eq14})].
-The following contributions, accounting for the HT corrections, are given by terms that oscillate in time at the vibrational frequency $\omega$.
-In particular, the first- and second-order (in $\mu_1$) contributions read
+The following contributions, which account for the HT corrections, are given by terms that oscillate in time at the vibrational frequency $\omega$.
+In particular, the {linear and quadratic HT} contributions read as follows: and